 Squad 4 Supervisor – Sergeant Eric Pew #100

-Sergeant Eric Pew was hired by the Burlington Township Police Department in August 2014.
+Sergeant Eric Pew 8 year veteran of the Burlington Township Police Department.
+He was hired as a full-time Police Officer in August 2014.
 For 2 years prior, he worked for Wildwood City Police Department as a Class II Police Officer.
 Sgt.
 Pew is a graduate of Burlington Township High School, Class of 2007.
 He attended Rutgers University from 2007-2012, where he earned his Bachelor's Degree in Criminal Justice.
 Sgt.
 Pew worked in the Patrol Bureau for 4 years.
 During this time, he served on the Traffic Safety Unit, Bicycle Patrol Unit, and was a department Field Training Officer.
 He is also a certified Radar Instructor.

 In June 2018, Sergeant Pew was assigned to the position of Community Resource Officer (CRO).
 He served in this position for over 4 years, coordinating and facilitating the department's community relations and crime prevention programs.
 In November 2022, Sgt.
 Pew was promoted to the rank of Sergeant and assigned to the Patrol Bureau.
 He is currently the supervisor of Squad 4.

 Sgt.
 Pew also serves as the Burlington Township Municipal Humane Law Enforcement Officer (MHLEO).
 The MHLEO is responsible for the welfare of animals in our community.
 More specifically, ensuring the proper investigation of all complaints of animal neglect and cruelty.
 He also manages the department's website.
 In his off-time, Sgt.
-Pew enjoys spending time with his wife, 3 dogs, 4 cats, and boating in Maryland.
+Pew enjoys spending time with his dogs and boating in Maryland.